U-Va. Rotunda waits in line for repairs

 State dollars now cover 7 percent of the cost of operating U-Va., down from 26 percent two decades ago.
 State appropriations to the university dwindled in the recent economic downturn from $167 million in fiscal 2008-09 to $136 million in 2010-11.

 In the halls of government, there is no want of enthusiasm for repairing the Rotunda, which Jefferson modeled on the Pantheon in Rome.
-The archetypal image of the dome and the portico, its columns topped with a triangular pediment, has become a visual trademark for U-Va. and historic Virginia.
+The archetypal image of the dome and the facade, its six columns topped with a triangular pediment, has become a visual trademark for U-Va. and historic Virginia.

 But as the legislative session closed, the project fell victim to political stalemate.
 For now, the marble capitals remain draped in black mesh netting - to protect people walking below from pieces that might break off.